-Additionally, there are two addressable obligationss: testing and revision processes and application and data criticality analysis.
-Covered groups should periodically test their contingency plans and review them as necessary to ensure they remain effective in a case of emergency.
-Covered groups should also identify software applications that store, control or transmit ePHI, and assess how important each is to business requirements.
-Priorities must be put in place for data backup, emergency operations, and disaster rescue.
+Additionally, there are two addressable obligations: testing and revision processes and an application and data criticality analysis.
+Covered entities should periodically test their contingency plans and review them as necessary to ensure they remain effective in a case of emergency.
+Covered entities should also identify software applications that store, control or transmit ePHI, and assess how important each is to business requirements.
+Priorities must be put in place for data backups, emergency operations, and disaster recovery.

 OCR has pointed to an interactive decision tool on the HHS website that has been formulated to help healthcare groups ready themselves for the worst and find out how HIPAA Rules apply in cases of emergency.
 OCR commented, “The tool is designed for covered entities as well as emergency preparedness and recovery planners at the local, state and federal levels.”

-While these OCR reminders have been issued specifically to help covered groups prepare for when hurricane Irma makes landfall, even covered groups outside of the predicted emergency zone must ensure they are prepared for the worst case scenario.
+While these OCR reminders have been issued specifically to help covered entities prepare for when hurricane Irma makes landfall, even covered entities outside of the predicted emergency zone must ensure they are prepared for natural disasters and other emergency situations.